 Download the crash history map for Te Atatu South (PDF 885KB) - depicts the location of 31 crashes in the last 5 years.

-To reduce vehicle speeds on local residential streets in Te Atatu South we are planning on installing a combination of speed calming measures such as:
+To reduce vehicle speeds on local residential streets in Te Atatu South we installed a combination of speed calming measures such as:

 - speed humps,